 Wood pellets – A look into their characteristics

-Wood pellets are made up of 100% natural wood.
+Wood pellets are made up of 100% natural wood and are commonly used in log cabin construction.
 Sawdust and shavings are usually compressed under high pressure and then they’re pressed into small cylindrical rolls that are held together with the help of lignin, contained naturally within the wood.
 This is the reason that results to the clean and usable fuel with even contain high calorific value and extremely low ash content (0.2%).
 This way, each year, more wood is renewed than what is consumed.
 All such facts make wood pellets an interesting alternative in terms of economy and ecology.

 Wood pellets are extremely economical